Paul Cliteur

-Paul Bernard Cliteur (born 6 September 1955) is a Dutch professor of jurisprudence at Leiden University, as well as a politician, philosopher, writer, publicist and columnist.
+Paul Bernard Cliteur (born 6 September 1955) is a Dutch professor emeritus of jurisprudence at Leiden University, as well as a politician, philosopher, writer, publicist and columnist.
 He is known for his conservative perspective, his atheism, his republicanism, and his dislike of Islam.
 He is a member of De Vrije Gedachte.
-Since 2015, Cliteur is a member of the Dutch political party Forum voor Democratie, where he is chairman of the advisory board and the party's official think tank.
+Since 2015, Cliteur has been a member of the Dutch political party Forum voor Democratie, where he is chairman of the advisory board and the party's official think tank.
 In 2019 he was elected to be parliamentary group leader for Forum voor Democratie in the Dutch Senate.

 Cliteur has also been on the board of several organisations, including supervisor of the Telders Foundation (think tank of the People's Party for Freedom and Democracy), and from 1993 until 1995 chair of the Humanist League (Humanistisch Verbond).

 Lawyer and philosopher

 Cliteur studied law and philosophy, and graduated on 22 March 1989 with his dissertation Conservatisme en cultuurrecht ("Conservatism and cultural law", published in 2005 under the title Natuurrecht, Cultuurrecht, Conservatisme, "Natural law, Cultural law, Conservatism").
 From 1995 until 2002, he was Professor of Philosophy at Delft University.
 He is Professor of Jurisprudence at Leiden University, where he delivered his maiden speech on 28 May 2004 on "The neutral state, particular education and multiculturalism".
 His activities mainly include law, cultural history, philosophy and ethics.